 Stations are merged if their latitude and longitude match other stations.
-The problems of overlapping locations are caused by the identification alteration of one station for different periods, recording/rounding bias of station location information, inconsistent naming rules of different sources, and other factors.
-Although it is possible that multiple stations are deployed in the same location for experimental aims, location merging is done to preserve internal consistencies as inconsistent records at the same location are selfcontradictory.
+The problem of overlapped locations is caused by identification alteration of one station for different periods or recording/rounding bias of station location information.
+Although it is possible that multiple stations are deployed in the same location for experimental aims,

-The method for location merging includes several steps.
+- 192 location merging is done to preserve internal consistencies as inconsistent records at the same location are self- - 193 contradictory. - 194 The method for location merging includes several steps.
 First, overlapping stations are extracted and grouped.
-Stations within the same group that have nonoverlapping recording periods are simply merged into one time series.
-Otherwise, the Spearman's rank CC (SCC) between precipitation series from all station pairs in the group is calculated.
-For SCC < 0.7, the station group is discarded due to large discrepancies; for 0.7 < SCC < 0.9, the discrepancy is considered tolerable, and the station with the longest record is kept; for SCC > 0.9, stations are considered highly correlated, and their data are merged into one time series, while for overlapping periods, the station with the longest record is used.

-Overall, 1240 stations are involved in location merging, stratified in 586 station groups.
-Around 10% of the groups contain more than two stations, and the largest group contains five stations.
-After location merging, only 207 groups are kept and merged into unified times series (Table 1).
-Despite the steps taken above, the merged series could contain inhomogeneities due to the combination of records from multiple stations.

-3.1.2 Quality control

-To ensure station observations undergo strict and comprehensive quality control, we adopted the methods used to produce previous station-based datasets.
-For T{min} and T{max} , we followed the method designed by Durre et al. (2010) which is adopted by GHCN-D (Menne et al., 2012).
-The procedures include five types of checks: integrity checks, outlier checks, internal and temporal consistency checks, spatial consistency checks, and extreme mega consistency checks.
-A few of the procedures in Durre et al. (2010) require other variables such as snowfall and thus are not adopted in this study.
-In addition, the quality flags in this study are partly different from those of GHCN-D because of the different sources, numbers, and temporal periods of stations.

-For precipitation, quality control procedures consist of three parts.
-The first part is similar to that for temperature.
-The second part (four types of checks) follows procedures designed by Hamada et al. (2011) which have been adopted by the Asian Precipitation - Highly-Resolved Observational Data Integration Towards Evaluation (APHRODITE; Yatagai et al., 2012).
-The third part (two types of checks) adopts strategies by Beck et al. (2019) used in the production of MSWEP.
-Note that although Durre et al. (2010) and Hamada et al. (2011) share some common traits for precipitation, both of them are adopted to ensure quality control reliability.
-The details of quality checks are in Appendix B.

-3.2 Downscale reanalysis data

-The reanalysis temperature estimates are downscaled to match point-scale station observations using temperature lapse rate (TLR) according to the following:
+Stations - within the same group that have non-overlapping recording periods are simply merged into one time series.
+Otherwise, - 196 the Spearman's rank CC (SCC) between precipitation series from all station pairs in the group is calculated.
+For SCC - 197 < 0.7, the station group is discarded due to large discrepancies; for 0.7 < SCC < 0.9 the discrepancy is considered as - 198 tolerable and the station with the longest record is kept; for SCC > 0.9 stations are considered as highly correlated and - 199 their data are merged into one time series, while for overlapping periods the station with longest record is used. - 200 Overall, 1240 stations are involved in location merging, stratified in 586 station groups.
+Around 10% of the groups - 201 contain more than two stations and the largest group contains five stations.
+After location merging, only 207 groups - are kept and merged into unified times series (Table 1).
+Despite the steps taken above, the merged series could contain - inhomogeneities due to the combination of records from multiple stations. - 204 3.1.2 Quality control - 205 To ensure station observations undergo strict and comprehensive quality control, we adopted the methods used to - 206 produce previous station-based datasets.
+For T{min} and T{max} , we followed the method designed by Durre et al. (2010) - which is adopted by GHCN-D (Menne et al., 2012).
+The procedures include five types of checks: integrity checks, - 208 outlier checks, internal and temporal consistency checks, spatial consistency checks, and extreme megaconsistency - 209 checks.
+A few of the procedures in Durre et al. (2010) require other variables such as snowfall, and thus are not - adopted in this study.
+In addition, the quality flags in this study are partly different with those of GHCN-D because of - the different sources, numbers and temporal periods of stations. - 212 For precipitation, quality control procedures consist of three parts.
+The first part is similar with that for temperature. - 213 The second part (four types of checks) follows procedures designed by Hamada et al. (2011) which are adopted by - the Asian Precipitation-Highly-Resolved Observational Data Integration Towards Evaluation (APHRODITE; Yatagai - et al., 2012).
+The third part (two types of checks) adopts strategies by Beck et al. (2019) used in the production of - MSWEP.
+Note that although Durre et al. (2010) and Hamada et al. (2011) share some common traits for precipitation, - both of them are adopted to ensure quality control reliability. - 218 Details of quality checks are in Appendix B. - 219 3.2 Downscale reanalysis data - 220 The reanalysis temperature estimates are downscaled to match point-scale station observations using temperature lapse - 221 rate (TLR) according to

-$$T_s = T{\rm R} + {\rm TLR} \times \Delta h, \tag{1}$$
+$$T_s = T_R + \text{TLR} \times \Delta h \tag{1}$$